Bromsgrove: Independent schools

 Bromsgrove is also home to Bromsgrove School, a co-educational private school founded in 1553 with three campuses catering for pupils from nursery to sixth form that offers boarding facilities.
 Former pupils include Digby Jones, head of the CBI for many years and the actors Ian Carmichael, Richard Wattis and Trevor Eve.

-Special schools
+Specialist schools

-There are two special schools in Bromsgrove, one is Chadsgrove School and Specialist Sports College, and the other is Rigby Hall School.
+There are two specialist schools in Bromsgrove that support pupils with disabilities.
+One is Chadsgrove School and Specialist Sports College, and the other is Rigby Hall School.

 Further education

 Bromsgrove is the main site of Heart of Worcestershire College, formerly North East Worcestershire (NEW) College until 1 August 2014, following a merger.
 In May 2011, NEW College built a motorcycle academy with a £1.7 million grant from Advantage West Midlands; it has been extensively equipped by Harley-Davidson.